 Degrees like this cannot be delivered without strong collaboration across industry.
 Across both courses, collaborations with industry including PwC, ARQ Group, Deloitte, EY, KPMG, Reece, Fenwick Software, Inlight: Digital Services Melbourne, Pitcher Partners and others enable Swinburne to fully integrate practical training and industry knowledge into what, and how, students learn.

-Many WIL students are now overseen by Swinburne alumni, like PwC Manager in Risk and Forensics Consulting, Andrew Cecchin, who studied the Bachelor of Information Technology – now the Bachelor of Business Information Technology (Professional).
+Many BABIT and BBIT students on placement are now supervised by course alumni, like PwC Manager in Risk and Forensics Consulting, Andrew Cecchin, who studied the Bachelor of Information Technology – now the Bachelor of Business Information Technology (Professional).

 “Doing the Bachelor of Information Technology course provided me with a fantastic pathway to transition to full time work, but more importantly helped me choose which direction I wanted to head towards with my career.
 I now mentor students from the same course I graduated from, allowing me to give back and provide guidance, advice and support,” says Mr Cecchin.

-Andrew Cecchin graduated from the Bachelor of Information Technology – now the Bachelor of Business Information Technology (Professional), so he is a mentor who knows what it’s like to be a Swinburne placement student at PwC.
+Andrew Cecchin graduated from the Bachelor of Information Technology – now the Bachelor of Business Information Technology (Professional) – so he is an industry supervisor and mentor who knows what it’s like to be a Swinburne placement student at PwC

 “Knowing that these students are undertaking placement, a key element in helping define their future careers, really inspires my colleagues and I to ensure we continue to drive and support development, learning and upskilling so that they too can truly benefit from participating in an Industry Based Learning experience.”